-Following a successful corporate and financial restructuring in Fiscal 2021, Avant has continued to build positive momentum, achieving record gross and net revenues for the six-month period ended May 31, 2022.
-As at May 31, 2022, the Company maintained a strong financial position consisting of \$8.9 million in cash, \$21.0 million in working capital and no long-term debt obligations.
-Key highlights for the six-month period ended include:
+Following a successful corporate and financial restructuring in Fiscal 2021, Avant has continued to build positive momentum, achieving record gross and net revenues for the nine-month period ended August 31, 2022.
+As at August 31, 2022, the Company maintained a strong financial position consisting of \$8.5 million in cash and \$27.0 million in working capital.
+Key highlights for the nine-month period ended include:

-- Successfully continued global cannabis exports, with sales totalling over 556kg of dried cannabis as at May 31, 2022. - After launching on-line medical sales in February 2021, the Company has experienced an increase of 162% in business-to-consumer medical clients from May 31, 2021 to May 31, 2022, while expanding the range of products by adding new cultivars and product formats.
-Further, in June 2022 the Company achieved its highest monthly medical sales since going live in February 2021. - Enhanced the Company's portfolio of unique cultivars, with the addition of approximately 50 cultivars, most of which are not currently available within the Canadian recreational market.
-The Company launched 7 new cultivars under its recreational cannabis brands in Q2 of this year and additional products are expected to launch throughout the remainder of Fiscal 2022. - The Company entered the concentrates market with the launch of new products in the live rosin and vape segments, leveraging the Company's cultivation expertise and brand equity. - The Company successfully executed the first production volumes under the Motif and Final Bell agreements, providing the Company with alternative revenue streams to further utilize production capacity. - Continued ramp-up in production at the 3PL Ventures Inc ("3PL") facility, with 1,305kg of cannabis produced as at May 31, 2022.
+- Consistent growth of the Company's recreational cannabis brands to a record \$4.7 million of Gross Revenue in the quarter ended August 31, 2022. - Successfully continued global cannabis exports, with sales totalling over 600kg of dried cannabis as at August 31, 2022. - The Company has experienced an increase of 21% in business-to-consumer medical clients from August 31, 2021 to August 31, 2022, while expanding the range of products by adding new cultivars and product formats.
+Further, in June 2022, the Company achieved its highest monthly medical sales since going live in February 2021. - Enhanced the Company's portfolio of unique cultivars, with the addition of approximately 50 cultivars, most of which are not currently available within the Canadian recreational market.
+The Company launched 8 new cultivars under its recreational cannabis brands during the period and additional products are expected to launch throughout the remainder of Fiscal 2022. - Entered the concentrates market with the launch of new products in the live rosin and vape segments, leveraging the Company's cultivation expertise and brand equity. - Successfully executed the first production volumes under the Motif, Adastra, and Final Bell agreements, providing the Company with alternative revenue streams to further utilize production capacity. - Continued ramp-up in production at the 3PL Ventures Inc. ("3PL") facility, with 2,017kg of cannabis produced as at August 31, 2022.